caktus/Traffic-Stops/docs/frontend.rst

 Overview
 --------

-The front-end code for the graphs on the Open Data Policing site is broken down into three groups.
+The front-end code for the graphs on the Traffic Stops site is broken down into three groups.

 - base: classes that define the shared functionality of all components.
 These include:
     - ``DataHandlerBase``: the Model subclass that handles talking to the API